panrus/Peppermint/README.md

   onIncompleteSwipe: undefined,

   //Callback function, runs just before slide change
-  //Receives previous and new slide numbers as parameters.
+  //Receives previous and new slide numbers as parameters,
+  //and 2 parameters indicating if the slider cannot be paged forwards or backwards.
+  //Designed to allow previous / next buttons to be disabled.
   beforeSlideChange: undefined,

   //Callback function, runs at slide change.